 MARK REID is the author of 17 walking guidebooks including ‘The Inn Way’ series.
 He is a qualified Walking Group Leader, Hill & Moorland Leader and Mountain Leader, and has an unrivalled knowledge of the history and geography of the North of England.
 Mark has a BA (Hons) Geography degree from the University of Lancaster and is a Fellow of the Royal Geographical Society (FRGS).
 Mark has walked over 28,000 miles of footpaths since 1997, and has taken over 17,000 people out walking in the countryside – he’s been an Outdoor Professional for 26 years!
 Mark has appeared on ITV YORKSHIRE on the TV walks series ‘A Breath of Fresh Air’ along with ITV weatherman Jon Mitchell, as well as ITV1’s The Dales.

 - No previous hill-walking experience is required as full guidance will be given.

 - This is a long distance challenge walk that covers 37 km (23 miles) in a single day, with 1,300m of ascent that will take around 12 hours to complete.
-It is a long and demanding walk, with rough terrain in places as well as sustained ascents/descents and exposed moorland.
+It is a long and demanding walk, with rough and boggy terrain in places as well as sustained ascents/descents and exposed moorland.

 - A good level of fitness and stamina will be required to complete this walk; preparation and training will be necessary.